elidoran/node-cio/README.md

 After the socket connects and the `mx` is created a 'mux' event is emitted on the socket like:
 `socket.emit('mux', mx, socket)`.

+Also creates an object to hold streams:  `socket.mxstreams`.

 ```javascript

 var clientOptions = { multiplex: true };